ettebaDwop/Darey_Project9/README.md

 - This is the next attempt as the first didnt succed but threw an unstable error.
 - Another attempt.
 This time I set the timeout to 0.
 - Another trial
+- It worked this time around after running the command: `sudo chmod 777 -r /mnt/apps`